DebugML/debugml.github.io/_posts/2024-06-27-logicbreaks.md

 $$

 The core component of forward chaining is $\mathsf{Apply}[\Gamma]$, which performs a one-step application of all the rules in $\Gamma$.
-The algorithm terminates when it reaches a *proof state* like, $\\{A,B,C,D,E,F\\}$, from which no new facts can be derived.
+The algorithm terminates when it reaches a *proof state* like $\\{A,B,C,D,E,F\\}$ from which no new facts can be derived.
-The iterative nature of forward chaining is particularly amenable to LLMs, which commonly use techniques like chain-of-thought to autoregressively generate their output.
+The iterative nature of forward chaining is particularly amenable to LLMs, which commonly use techniques like chain-of-thought to generate their output step-by-step.

 ### Subversions on Rule-following